 Orient has taught us the lesson that you can actually get a great dress watch for well under $500.
 But, of course, that’s within limits.
 You could take out a second mortgage on your house and go for a Patek Philippe Nautilus.
 But perhaps a more reasonable way to get Swiss luxury in a dress watch is with a Frédérique Constant Classic Automatic.

-As its name suggests, this is the “classic” watch against which other classics are compared, which is somewhat astounding given that the brand has only been around since 1998.
+As its name suggests, this is the “classic” watch that other classics are compared against, which is somewhat astounding given that the brand has only been around since 1998.
 While their history may be short, Frédérique Constant’s commitment to Swiss watchmaking heritage runs deep.
 This watch exudes old-school charm that melds into any dress occasion.
 It has stately Roman numerals, a guilloché dial, simple black hands, and an unassuming round stainless steel case.

 Best Watches Under 1000 Conclusion